This article was last updated on December 28, 2023

 Corporate wellness programs have existed since the late 1800s and have undergone significant changes over time.
 However, interest in these programs has recently skyrocketed, particularly in the wake of the pandemic.

 What was once considered a “nice-to-have” perk has now evolved into a “must-have” benefit for employers looking to attract and retain top talent in a competitive job market.
 To keep employees content and maximize their performance, taking a holistic approach to employee health is essential.
 Consider the process of growing a garden, where sunlight, water, and nutrients each play an irreplaceable role in the plants’ abilities to thrive.
 In the same way, employers must address all dimensions of employees’ well-being for them to flourish.

 Despite the majority of companies offering wellness benefits, many still struggle to help employees lead healthy lives.
 The obesity rate in the US has been rising over the past three decades, with all states at above 20% in 2018.
 This poses significant health risks, such as heart disease, cancer, stroke, diabetes, and other conditions.
 Mental health is another increasingly significant medical concern, with more than one-in-five adults experiencing mental illness each year.

-These statistics indicate that even though corporate wellness programs can be an effective tool for improving employee health, they are not doing enough to deliver on this promise.
-If companies want to develop and sustain a community of healthy employees, they must do more.
-They must create a culture of health.
+Although corporate wellness programs can effectively improve employee health, these statistics suggest that they should not be solely relied upon as a solution.
+If companies want to develop and sustain a community of healthy employees, they must go beyond a “check-the-box” approach by creating a culture of health.